 Appearance: clear and bright, deep intensity gold, showing tears.

 Palate: dry, medium acidity, medium (+) alcohol, medium (+) body, medium (+) intensity, a velvety texture with a noticeable grip, with flavours of honeyed dried stone fruit, touch of peach jam, ripe pineapple skin, caramelized baked apple, hint of roasted nuts.
-A medium (+) length with a palate-clean finish of dried stone fruit edged with hints of broom and honey, with noticeable grip and slight bitterness on the end – probably from overdoing exposure to new(ish) oak.
+A medium (+) length with a palate-clean finish of dried stone fruit edged with hints of gorse flower (delicate coconut-like) and honey, with noticeable grip and slight bitterness on the end – probably from overdoing exposure to new(ish) oak.